daftengineer/daftengineer.github.io/_posts/2024-11-15-real-time-streaming-pyspark.md

     gradient: 'linear-gradient(135deg, rgba(234, 88, 12, .4), rgba(59, 130, 246, .4))'
 ---

-Processing millions of IoT sensor readings per second while maintaining sub-second latency for real-time alerts isn't just about big data—it's about intelligent stream architecture.
-Here's how we built a fault-tolerant, exactly-once processing pipeline using PySpark Structured Streaming that handles 50TB+ of IoT data daily while delivering actionable insights in real-time.
+When manufacturing equipment starts failing, you have minutes (not hours) to catch it before it causes expensive damage.
+Our batch processing system was generating alerts 6 hours too late, so I rebuilt the entire pipeline to process IoT sensor data in real-time.

 <!--more-->

-## The IoT Analytics Challenge
+## The Problem: Expensive Failures

-Our industrial IoT platform needed to process data from a large number of sensors across manufacturing facilities:

-- **Volume**: High volume of sensor readings per minute
-- **Velocity**: Sub-second processing for critical alerts
+Our manufacturing client had a painful reality:
+- 50,000+ sensors across multiple facilities generating constant data
+- Equipment failures costing $100K+ per incident
+- Batch processing taking hours to detect problems
+- Critical alerts arriving after the damage was already done
-- **Variety**: Multiple sensor types with different schemas
+- Different sensor types with incompatible data formats
-- **Fault Tolerance**: Exactly-once processing guarantees
-- **Scalability**: Handle significant traffic spikes during peak production
+- Traffic spikes during production shifts breaking our system
-- **Low Latency**: Fast processing for anomaly detection
-- **Cost Efficiency**: Process large amounts of daily data within budget constraints

-Traditional batch processing couldn't meet real-time requirements, and simple stream processors couldn't handle the scale and complexity.
+Batch ETL jobs weren't cutting it.
+We needed real-time processing that could scale without breaking the bank.

 ## PySpark Structured Streaming Architecture